How to use CoreView Management Actions (New UX)

 This article will cover how to use management actions in CoreView.
 Management actions are common actions performed by administrators.

 CoreView management actions allow you to administer your Microsoft tenant in a supercharged form.
 Following this guide, you will learn what CoreView management actions are, how you can use them, and some tips and tricks to boost your productivity in managing users, groups, and much more.

-- From the Management actions list,
+- The Management actions list

-- From the user or group cards,
+- The user or group cards

 Performing actions from each of these sections has advantages and disadvantages.
 For example, when you are seeking to run a set of tasks on a single user or group it might be best to run all the actions from the user or group card.
 Conversely, when you need to identify a group of items running a complex query to run a single management action on, it’s better to do it straight from the report.